ashishgkwd/ngx-mat-daterange-picker/README.md

 export class AppModule { }
 ```

-Setup the `NgxDrpOptions` configuration required by the component and the handler function to receive the `Range` object on data selection.
+Setup the `NgxDrpOptions` configuration required by the component and the handler function to receive the `Range` object on Date selection.

 `app.component.ts`
 ```typescript